maw501/maw501.github.io/posts/_posts/technical/2018-10-19-The-kernel-trick.md

 $$(1, \sqrt{2}b_1, \sqrt{2}b_2, \sqrt{2}b_1b_2, b_1^2, b_2^2) = (1, 3\sqrt{2}, 4\sqrt{2}, 12\sqrt{2}, 9, 16)$$

-If we compute the dot product of these two new rows we get 144.
+If we compute the dot product of these two new rows we get 144 as shown in Fig. 0.

 Another friend Alice pops over and sees what we are doing.
 She laughs that we bothered creating all those new columns and tells us there is a simpler way to get the same answer.
 She says we should try just computing $(1 + \textbf{a}^T\textbf{b})^2 \,$ directly instead with our original data and not to bother with Bob's idea.